Emirates Logo

 What is Emirates?

-This is Emirates Airlines, which was established in Dubai for the development of infrastructure and tourism.
-It is a subsidiary of The Emirates Group and is considered the largest air carrier in the Middle East.
+It is Emirates Airlines, created in Dubai to develop infrastructure and tourism.
+It is a subsidiary of The Emirates Group and is considered the largest airline in the Middle East.

 1985 – 1999